 Harrington was born in Coventry, Rhode Island on March 27, 1762.
 He served in both the Rhode Island Militia and Continental Army during the American Revolution.
 He moved to Shaftsbury, Vermont with his family in 1778.
 In 1788 he settled in Clarendon, Vermont, where he was a farmer, merchant and land speculator.

-After moving to Clarendon, Harrington became active in politics and government, serving in local offices including Selectman.
+After moving to Clarendon in 1785, from Rhode Island, Harrington became a member of the Ira church and active in politics and government, serving in local offices including Selectman.
 He joined the Democratic-Republican Party, and was a member of the Vermont House of Representatives in 1795 and from 1797 to 1804.
 He was Speaker in his final term.

 Speaker of the Vermont House of Representatives 1803 – 1804